danielSamule/danielSamule/README.md

 - 🌱 Deepening expertise in **Terraform, Ansible, and CI/CD pipelines**
 - 👨‍💻 All of my projects are available at [https://github.com/danielSamule](https://github.com/danielSamule)
 - 📝 I regularly write technical articles on [https://danielluxembourg.hashnode.dev/](https://danielluxembourg.hashnode.dev/)
-- 💬 Ask me about **AWS, Docker, Kubernetes, or Infrastructure as Code**
+- 💬 Ask me about **Azure,AWS, Docker, Kubernetes, or Infrastructure as Code**
 - 📫 How to reach me: **ozoemenadan6@gmail.com**

 ---